twolfson/twolfson.com/articles/jsmin-with-sourcemaps.md

   "author": "Todd Wolfson",
   "date": "2012/10/07",
-  "keywords": "jsmin, sourcemap, compression, minification", "summary": "Introducing JSMin with sourcemaps -- available as a [node module](https://github.com/twolfson/node-jsmin-sourcemap) and as a [grunt plugin](https://github.com/twolfson/grunt-jsmin-sourcemap)."
+  "keywords": "jsmin, sourcemap, compression, minification", "summary": "Introducing JSMin with sourcemaps -- available as a [node module](https://github.com/twolfson/node-jsmin-sourcemap) and as a [grunt plugin](https://github.com/twolfson/grunt-jsmin-sourcemap).", "relatedProjects": ["jsmin-sourcemap"]
 }

 Introducing JSMin with sourcemaps -- available as a [node module](https://github.com/twolfson/node-jsmin-sourcemap) and as a [grunt plugin](https://github.com/twolfson/grunt-jsmin-sourcemap).